trigger/trigger/docs/overview.rst

 Once upon a time Trigger was actually called **SIMIAN**, a really bad acronym that stood for **System Integrating Management of Individual Access to Networks**.
-It has since outgrown its original purpose and can be used for any network hardware management operations, so we decided to ditch the acronym and just go with a name that more accurately hints at what it does.
+It has since outgrown its original purpose and can be used for any network hardware configuration management operations, so we decided to ditch the acronym and just go with a name that more accurately hints at what it does.

 Components
 ==========